markdunning/backofen_lab_retreat_04_17/slides.md

 Take RNA-seq;

-- Do people want to run the analysis themselves
+- Do people want to run the analysis themselves?
 - Or understand the basics and be able to interpret the output
   + maybe do some downstream analysis?
 - In our case it seems to be a mix of the two